Can an existing lease be assigned?

 Once your landlord has consented to the assignee taking over the lease, there are a number of legal documents that need to be completed, from the Licence to Assign to an Authorised Guarantee Agreement.
 Once the Licence to Assign is granted, you can assign the lease by way of a contractual agreement with the assignee.
 In practice the two documents are completed together.
 Finally, with all of the paperwork in order, you can move out of your premises and the new assignee can move in and take over responsibility for paying the rent.

-Transferring a lease can be a complex process.
+Assigning a lease can be a complex process.
 From obtaining the consent of your landlord to finding a suitable assignee and completing the necessary paperwork, there are many steps and many potential pitfalls to consider.
 For this reason, we strongly recommend talking to an experienced Solicitor at the earliest possible opportunity.
 Our experienced and knowledgeable commercial property solicitors can help guide you through this process.